 There has never been a capitalist nation that is not rocked by communist movements, and there has never been a communist nation where a section of the population is not rooting for capitalism.
 All democratic governments are a compromise between capitalist and communist tendencies.
 The rise of capitalism is linked to the Industrial Revolution.
 The rise of communism is an outcome of the intellectual work and political activism of Marx and Engels, and their followers.

 Since the eighteenth century, the regulatory system in most nations has kept pace with industrialization.
 When the first industrialist was building his industry, the first bureaucrat was writing his regulations, and the first communist was arousing the working class.

 Posted by Anoop Verma at 6:50:00 PM

-The fervent supporter of a political leader is the man who does not understand his political agenda at all; the same is true of the fervent adherent of a philosopher—he does not understand the philosopher’s philosophy at all.
-Blind faith motivates the followers in both politics and philosophy.
+The fervent supporter of a political leader is the man who does not understand his political agenda; the same is true of the fervent adherent of a philosopher—he does not understand the philosopher’s philosophy at all.
+Blind faith motivates the followers of both political leaders and philosophers.